-The pro forma information below represents consolidated results of operations as if the acquisition of Commodity Advisors occurred on January 1, 2012 and the acquisition of Ten-Sixty occurred on January 1, 2013 and January 1, 2012.
-The pro forma information has been included for comparative purposes and is not indicative of results of operations of the Company had the acquisitions occurred as of January 1, 2013 and 2012, nor is it necessarily indicative of future results.
+The unaudited pro forma information below represents consolidated results of operations as if the acquisition of Ten-Sixty occurred on January 1, 2013.
+The pro forma information has been included for comparative purposes and is not indicative of results of operations of the Company had the acquisition occurred as of January 1, 2013, nor is it necessarily indicative of future results.

-Pro Forma Year Pro F 'orma Year
+Pro Forma Year

-Ended December 31, 2013] Ended
+Ended

-Decem ber 31, 2012
+Dece mber 31, 2013

-Total Revenue \$ 60,279 \$ 52,390
+Total Revenue \$ 60,279

-Net Income \$ 17,220 \$ 19,846
+Net Income \$ 17,220